jeffblankenburg/31-days-of-vibe-coding/31-DAYS-TACTICAL-OUTLINE.md

 ## Week 3: Expert Roles - AI as Your Team (Days 15-21)

+### Day 15 – Context, Tokens, and When to Compact ✅ WRITTEN

+**The Problem:** Your conversation is getting long, AI is forgetting earlier decisions, and quality is degrading.

+**What You'll Learn:** How tokens work, when context starts degrading, and how to compact effectively without losing the thread.

+**Key Concepts:**
+- What tokens are and how they're counted
+- The soft limit vs hard limit (attention degradation)
+- Signs of context degradation
+- The /compact command and when to use it
+- Manual compacting for tools without built-in support
+- Token-efficient practices
+- The 30-message checkpoint rule

+**Rule of Thumb:** Compact proactively at natural breakpoints, not reactively when things break

+---

-### Day 15 – AI as Security Auditor: Finding Vulnerabilities You'd Miss
+### Day 16 – AI as Security Auditor: Finding Vulnerabilities You'd Miss

 **The Problem:** You need to review AI-generated code for security issues but don't know where to start.